-NRHP/CRHR-Listed and Eligible-for-Listing Historic Built Resources
+NRHP/CRHR-Listed and Eligible-for-Listing Resources

-The following section describes the standard mitigation measures that would be applied to historic built resources experiencing a significant impact as a result of the project.
+The following section describes the standard mitigation measures that would be applied to historical resources experiencing a significant impact as a result of the project.
 All measures identified herein may not be applied; the consultation process would support identification of mitigation measures most relevant for resolving adverse effects.
-Additional mitigation measures may be developed for historic built resources that are listed in or eligible for the NRHP, as negotiated by the Authority and consulting parties during Section 106 consultation.
+Additional mitigation measures may be developed for historic properties listed in or eligible for the NRHP, as negotiated by the Authority and consulting parties during Section 106 consultation.